prabirshrestha/synology-nomad/README.md

 # Volumes

-To use host volume you can specific the `mount` settings in `config` section for the nomad job.
+To use host volume you can specify the `mount` settings in `config` section for the nomad job.

 ```
 mount {